coreeng/knowledge-platform/bootcamp-resources/modules/platform-engineering/reference/canary-operator/README.md

 ### Step 3 - Build the ref app images needed by the operator

-You will need:
-- an image with a "stable" minimal reference application
-- an image with a "broken" minimal reference application

-In order to build some test images for the minimal reference app go into the `minimal-reference-app` directory in this repo, modify the test endpoint as required by returning for example a different http status code and re-build the image using `make docker-build`.
+In order to build some test images for the minimal reference app go into the `skeleton/minimal-reference-app-go` directory in this repo, modify the test endpoint as required by returning for example a different http status code and re-build the image using
+`make IMAGE_TAG=v1 build && make IMAGE_TAG=v2 build`.

 In order
 To check that minikube has access to the above built images, run:
 `minikube image list`

 ### Step 3 - Install your CRD and your operator into your cluster
 ```
+cd src
 make install
 ```